 Combine Innovative Learning and Technology

-- The psychology of applying technology to individuals, organizations and communities
+- Applying technology to individuals, organizations and communities

-- Assessing the risks and benefits associated with the use of technology
+- The risks and benefits associated with the use of technology

-- The psychology of change at organization, community and social network levels
+- Change at organization, community and social network levels

 Program Core Courses